International Mental Game Coaching AssociationIMGCA official website

 Here are four mental strategies you can use to boost your mental soccer skills back into overdrive.

-1. Stop Trying To Figure Out Why You Make Errors: My offices are located about 20 minutes south of Stanford University, near Palo Alto, in northern California.
+1. Stop Trying To Figure Out Why You Make Errors: My offices are located about 20 minutes south of Stanford University, near Fremont, in northern California.
 This is the heart of Silicon Valley, and anyone living here who works in high tech has very smart kids, and many of these kids play soccer.
 So I coach many highly intelligent soccer players, and the biggest problem they have with their mind is they attempt to figure out the reasons for their mistakes in the actual game, while the ball is live.
 Of course when they do this, they are busy thinking and they miss the next play, and the next.
 My advice is to stop thinking.
 Stop analyzing what went wrong and just keep playing.
 Don't be a scientist and mentally pause to look at the reasons for your poor play.
 Just dig in, compete strongly and shrug off any errors as normal.
 Making a big deal of mistakes is a sure-fire performance killer.

 2. To Focus Better, Clear Out Your Mind: Before a game, do you have a system or process you use to mentally transition away from your "normal life" and into your "special sports world"?
 You should.
 You need a mind bridge that helps you leave the worries, concerns and focus in your family, school and social worlds so you can focus on your soccer world.
 An easy way to do this is to use good time management.
 Create a buffer after your last activity before you leave to go play soccer.
 Don't just rush out of the house.
 Sit quietly for 10-15 minutes and clear your mind out.
 Visualize how you want to play in the upcoming practice or game.
 Set some goals for that day.
 You'll feel the calming effect this has on your mind, and you'll play better.